 The concerning part about a potential allergic reaction is that they don’t always happen immediately.
 In rare cases, a reaction can occur weeks and even years later if your body suddenly decides to turn on the foreign substance.
 This occurrence is not typical, yet it’s something to keep in mind if you know you have an incredibly sensitive system.

 While you might only have a temporary reaction to getting a tattoo, you want to consider the risk before you go to your appointment.
 For those who have regular eczema occurrences, the tattooing process provides prime conditions to experience a new flare-up.

 If you do encounter an eczema episode after getting inked, your tattoo will likely take more time to heal and poses an increased risk of infection.
 Other possible hazards include:

 An infection is one of the most concerning risks with eczema and tattoos, therefore, taking precautions and proper after-care steps to prevent one is crucial.

 If you have eczema, you’ll want to take extra-special care to avoid infection and reduce your chances of a flare-up if you get a tattoo.

 Keep Your Body Healthy

-While you may or may not take wellness seriously, it’s smart to pay special attention to your immune system both before and while healing from your tattoo.
+Whether you take wellness seriously or not, it’s smart to pay special attention to your immune system both before and during the healing process of your tattoo.
 Eating healthy, getting enough sleep, taking supplements that can help reduce eczema, and continuing with any eczema-suppressing medications if you already take them is wise.
 Your body will heal faster and fight off potential infections better when it’s healthy.